 Model complexity

 Complexity of PCA model is first of all associated with selection of proper (optimal) number of components.
 The optimal number should explain the systematic variation of the data points and keep the random variation uncaptured.
 Traditionally, number of components is selected by investigation of eigenvalues or looking at plot with residual or explained variance.
-However, this is quite complicated issue and result of selection depends very much on quality of data and purpose PCA model is built for.
+However, this is quite a complicated issue and result of selection depends very much on quality of data and the purpose the PCA model is built for.
 More details can be found in this paper.

 In mdatools there are several additional instruments both to select proper number of components as well as to see if, for example, new data (test set or new set of measurements) are well fitted by the model.

-The first tool is the use of degrees of freedom for orthogonal and score distances, we mentioned earlier.
-A simple plot, where number of the degrees of freedom is plotted against number of components in PCA model can often reveal the presence of overfitting very clearly — the DoF value for the orthogonal distance, \(N_q\) jumps up significantly.
+A simple plot, where the number of degrees of freedom is plotted against the number of components in PCA model can often reveal the presence of overfitting — the DoF value for the orthogonal distance, \(N_q\) jumps up significantly.

 The code and its outcome below show how to make such plot separately for each distance and for both.
-The first plot in the figure is conventional plot with variance explained by each component.
+The first plot in the figure is a conventional plot with variance explained by each component.
 The model is made for Simdata, where it is known that the optimal number of components is two.

 data(simdata)